rackerlabs/rackspace-how-to/content/exchange/spam-preferences-safelist-and-blacklist-management-for-microsoft-exchange.md

 ### Managing safelists

-A safelist identifies sources of trusted email and ensure an email is delivered to the user's Inbox.
+A safelist identifies sources of trusted email and ensure emails from those sources are delivered to the user's Inbox.
 Safelists do not prevent a message from being flagged as spam.

 1. Log into the [Cloud Office Control Panel](https://cp.rackspace.com).